Table of content

 If bleeding is noted, applying pressure to the site and monitoring it closely for any signs of infection or other complications is recommended.
 It’s also important to contact a healthcare provider if bleeding is excessive or if there are other concerns related to the insertion site.

-Buy Dexcom G7, a Better CGM option
+Buy Dexcom G7: Better CGM option

 Dexcom G6 is an exceptional CGM system.
 However, it comes with some drawbacks that the users must pay attention to.
 Considering this fact, you can buy Dexcom G7 online to get your blood glucose levels checked by a reliable firm.
 The insertion sites of this device are similar to Dexcom G6 placement sites.